Prison + Neighborhood Arts Project

-Prison + Neighborhood Arts Project is a visual and literary arts project that connects teaching artists and scholars to men at Stateville Prison through classes, workshops and guest lectures.
-Classes offered include subjects ranging from poetry, visual arts, film study to history.
+is a visual arts and humanities project that connects teaching artists and scholars to men at Stateville Maximum Security Prison through classes, workshops and guest lectures.
+Classes offered include subjects ranging from poetry, visual arts, and film study to political theory, social studies, and history.
 Classes are held once a week, on a 14 week semester schedule.
-Each course will result in finished projects—visual art, creative writing or scholarly works-with specific audiences/neighborhoods in mind.
-These works are exhibited and read in neighborhood galleries or cultural centers.
+Each course results in finished projects—visual art, creative writing and critical essays—with specific audiences and neighborhoods in mind.
+These works are then exhibited and read in neighborhood galleries and cultural centers.
 Over the course of an academic semester, artists and scholars on the inside and outside address key questions:

 What materials and methods best relate our concerns?

 What can we say from inside a maximum security prison?

 The arts and humanities have always provided essential vocabularies for discussing challenging topics and pushing the boundaries of our thinking.
 The goal of PNAP is to foster this kind of exploratory thinking with incarcerated students at Stateville, who have a wealth of knowledge and keen perspectives to share about the world around us.

 Over the last twenty years, an absolute defunding of programming in prisons has occurred.
 Between 1953 and 1994, state and federal grants made art and higher education available to people in prison.
 Since the 1994 Crime Bill Act barred funding to incarcerated students access to higher education for people in prison has been nominal.
 Today, non-profit organizations and universities have stepped in where the state has retreated.
 In Illinois, even prison libraries have been defunded, leaving to volunteer groups the task of getting books to prisoners.
 Men at Stateville Maximum Security Prison, who have long sentences and are ordinarily confined to their cells for most hours of the day, are left with few outlets for educational and creative inquiry.